RadkaSt/AirPollutionDataAnalysisR/README.md

     A data frame with two columns: file (the name of the file) and complete_cases (the number of completely observed cases).

 Example:

-r

-# Get the number of complete cases for all files in the "specdata" directory
+Get the number of complete cases for all files in the "specdata" directory complete("specdata")
-complete("specdata")

-# Get the number of complete cases only for files with IDs 1, 3, and 5
-complete("specdata", id = c(1, 3, 5))
+Get the number of complete cases only for files with IDs 1, 3, and 5 complete("specdata", id = c(1, 3, 5))

 corr